Ballot shortages for some in Mississippi as a GOP governor and a Democrat related to Elvis face off

 Mississippi voters also were electing other statewide officials.

 Republican Lt.
-Gov. Delbert Hosemann faced a Democratic challenger who had spent little money, business consultant D. Ryan Grover.
+Gov. Delbert Hosemann won a second term by defeating a Democratic challenger who had spent little money, business consultant D. Ryan Grover.
 In a contentious Republican primary in August, Hosemann defeated state Sen. Chris McDaniel.

 Republican Attorney General Lynn Fitch, whose office led the legal fight to overturn Roe v.
-Wade and change abortion access, sought a second term.
-She was challenged by Democrat Greta Kemp Martin, an attorney for Disability Rights Mississippi.
+Wade and change abortion access, won a second term by defeating Democrat Greta Kemp Martin, an attorney for Disability Rights Mississippi.

 Associated Press/Report For America reporter Michael Goldberg contributed to this report.